roman-milk/roman-milk.github.io/jessicas-change-management.md

  "Umph!"
 I grunted really deeply when I felt the pressure on my well-used sphincter.

  As if my poor asshole hadn't seen enough action today, it still wasn't loose enough for the big, round ball.
 My ass muscle totally resisted getting further distended.
 Stretching my buns super wide, I tried to relax to the max.
-Report_Story #5